 - Online Bachelor of Science in Business Administration

 Providence College is a private institution that boasted a total enrollment of 4,533 in 2014.
-Students enjoy small class sizes with an average student-to-faculty ratio of just 12:1, plus top-notch instruction from academic professors who serve as experts in their fields.
+Students enjoy class sizes that typically average student-to-faculty ratio of just 12:1, plus top-notch instruction from academic professors who serve as experts in their fields.
 Tuition and fees for the 2014-15 school year worked out to $44,323, and the school is known for these programs: